ray-project/ray/doc/source/data/dataset-tensor-support.rst

 * For Parquet, the Datasets Arrow extension :class:`ArrowTensorType <ray.data.extensions.tensor_extension.ArrowTensorType>` and :class:`ArrowTensorArray <ray.data.extensions.tensor_extension.ArrowTensorArray>` allow Tensors to be loaded and stored in Parquet format.
 * In addition, single-column Tensor datasets can be created from image and Numpy (.npy) files.

-Datasets automatically converts between the Pandas and Arrow extension types/arrays above.
+Datasets automatically converts between the extension types/arrays above.
 This means you can just think of "Tensors" as a single first-class data type in Datasets.

 Creating Tensor Datasets
 ------------------------